A dog stands on a grassy hillside with wildflowers, looking to the side.

 Responsible Sourcing

-The majority of Ollie’s environmental footprint comes from the ingredients in our recipes.
+The majority of Ollie’s environmental footprint comes from our fresh ingredients.
 This is because growing and processing food and raw ingredients typically release more greenhouse gases (GHG) than other aspects of a food business.
-In addition, growing food requires water and chemicals, and different farming practices will have different impacts on animal wellbeing, human and soil health, biodiversity, and water and air quality.
+Growing food uses water and chemicals.
+Farming methods affect animal welfare, human and soil health, biodiversity, and air and water quality.

-To begin to address our footprint, we launched our first certified sustainable protein in 2024: our MSC-certified and wild-caught Salmon and Coconut Jerky Strips.
+In 2024, we launched our first certified sustainable protein: MSC-certified and wild-caught Salmon and Coconut Jerky Strips.

 In 2025, we established an impact-focused evaluation process for ingredient sourcing.
 As part of this approach, we have begun to prioritize ingredients that are: